rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

 };
 ```

-As with other coding languages, these lines are executed top to bottom, and the price is calculated each time a user makes a request to that smart contract that calls the calculatePrice function (for example when the user wants to purchase some tokens).
+As with other coding languages, these lines are executed top to bottom, and the price is calculated each time a user makes a request to that smart contract that calls the `calculatePrice` function (for example when the user wants to purchase some tokens).

-The comments in the code say what is happening at each step, but in short, we are configuring the `calculatePrice` function to:
+The comments in the code say what is happening at each step, but in short, we are configuring the `calculatePrice` function to always:

-1. Expect a buy amount
+1. Expect a buy amount.
-2. Check the token balance of the user
+2. Check the token balance of the user.
-3. Add the first 2 elements on the stack (the buy units and balance of that user)
+3. Add the first 2 elements on the stack (the buy units and balance of that user).
-4. Check if this is `GREATER_THAN` the pre-set `walletCap` which was passed in via the `constants` array
+4. Check if this is `GREATER_THAN` the pre-set `walletCap` which was passed in via the `constants` array.
 5. Return the 3rd value (0 indexed) from the stack OR the 1st depending on the result of the comparison.

+##### Alternate example

-Finally, if you want to try setting a different configuration, change the `GREATER_THAN` line to the line below:
+Finally, if you want to try setting a different configuration, change the `GREATER_THAN` line to the below:

 ```
-// this will behave like a minimum wallet cap, so you cant buy below this amount rainSDK.VM.op(rainSDK.Sale.Opcodes.LESS_THAN), // this will put a boolean on the stack (true: 1, false: 0)
+// 4.b. this will behave like a minimum wallet cap, so you cant buy below this amount rainSDK.VM.op(rainSDK.Sale.Opcodes.LESS_THAN), // this will put a boolean on the stack (true: 1, false: 0)
 ```

 #### Final Configuration

-Now to add the final configuration (make sure it continues to be above this line: `// ^ Configuration code above this line`.
+Now to add the final configuration (make sure it continues to be above: `// ^ Configuration code above this line`.

 ```
 // convert the initial supply into the correct format